robjhyndman/robjhyndman.com/publications/cv-time-series/index.md

 ---
-author: Christoph Bergmeir, Rob&nbsp;J&nbsp;Hyndman, Bonsoo Koo
+author: Christoph Bergmeir, Rob J Hyndman, Bonsoo Koo
-comments: false
 date: 2018-01-01
 slug: cv-time-series
 title: A note on the validity of cross-validation for evaluating autoregressive time series prediction